Thursday, June 27, 2024

 10. Pan Am (2020)

 I was initially attracted to this game due to the elegant, retro graphic design.
-As I shop for new games, I am finding that I have less and less interest in the fantasy and horror titles that used to grab my attention, so a nice travel-themed game that doesn't involve stabbing anyone seemed like a nice change of pace.
+As I shop for new games, I am finding that I have less and less interest in the fantasy and horror titles that used to grab my attention, so a travel-themed game that doesn't involve stabbing anyone seemed like a nice change of pace.
 It's a very clever design, and different from a lot of "empire building" games in that rather than claiming more an more territory on the board, the goal is to anticipate the air travel routes that Pan Am will want to buy from you at the end of each round, with the winner being the one with the most Pan Am stock.
 Read the full review.

 9. Star Trek: Away Missions (2023)